oracle/bpftune/CONTRIBUTING.md

 ...since this loads the associated BPF skeleton.

-If any data structures are common across userspace and BPF, they should be added to a tuner.h file which both include.
+If any data structures are common across userspace and BPF, they should be added to a tuner_name.h file which both include.

 # Events